LearnersGuild/curriculum-app/modules/Terminal-Advanced/README.md

 ## Skills

-- Can start and stop services with brew services
+- Can start and stop services with brew services, in the terminal
-- Has their own bin directory added to their path with custom scripts in it
+- Can add a custom bin directory to their Shell config, in the terminal
 - Can use | (pipe) in the terminal
 - Can use > (redirect) in the terminal
+- Can use `ctrl-z` in the terminal
+- Can use `ctrl-r` in the terminal
+- Can use the `tail` terminal command
+- Can use the `grep` terminal command
+- Can use the `wc` terminal command
+- Can use the `du` terminal command
+- Can use the `man` terminal command
+- Can use the `file` terminal command
+- Can use the `ps` terminal command
+- Can use the `kill` terminal command
+- Can use the `chmod` terminal command
+- Can use the `pbcopy` terminal command
-- Can use: cnt-z, cnt-r
+- Can use the `pbpaste` terminal command
-- Can use: tail, grep, wc, du, man, file, ps, kill, chmod
-- Can write a bash script and add it to their path
+- Can write an executable bash script
-- Can and does modify their path
+- Can and modify your shell's `$PATH`, in the terminal
-- Can redirect STDOUT to a file
+- Can redirect `STDOUT` to a file, in the terminal
-- Can explain what unix command flags are
+- Can describe UNIX command flags
-- Can explain what file permissions are (read/write/executable)
+- Can describe UNIX file permissions
-- Can use `pbcopy` and `pbpaste`
+- Can get a file's permissions, in the terminal
+- Can set a file's permissions, in the terminal

 ## Suggested Search Terms